Dante-Masciotra/Password-Manager/README.md

 pip install -r requirements.txt
 ```

+2. Create a folder called "db" in the "app" directory.
-2. Run `create-db.py` to create a fresh SQLite database
+3. Run `create-db.py` to create a fresh SQLite database
-3. `flask run` will run the API.
+4. `flask run` will run the API.
 Directly executing `index.py` will run in debug mode.